 I still fight for quality of life daily, I still push for remission, but my focus now is learning to coexist with my wonky immune system while stopping to smell each and every rose along the way!

-For business/press inquiries, questions/comments, or if you would like to have Chronic Curve as a guest writer or speaker, please contact Emily Bradley at firstname.lastname@example.org
+For business/press inquiries, questions/comments, app/design consulting services, or if you would like to have Emily as a guest writer or speaker, please contact Emily Bradley at firstname.lastname@example.org